Ten reasons to swap from copper or push-fit to MLCP

 Not only does this make quoting prices difficult, but it can also make copper very desirable to criminals.
 Copper already has a high scrap value and is susceptible to theft.
 When prices skyrocket, keeping copper on-site can become a liability, and the risks of theft and disruption become great.

-These ten reasons presented above are why many installers are switching from copper or push-fit to MLCP installation.
+These ten reasons to swap from copper or push-fit to MLCP presented above are why many installers are switching from copper or push-fit to MLCP installation.
 This popularity also means that manufacturers are producing it in greater quantities, bringing the cost down even further and leading to a more sustainable future.